RahulSajnani/Networking-project/README.md

 	- Method for authenticating a user using a password has been implemented
 	- If the password is correct, the prompt for using the aforementioned functions is shown.

+Note: For filenames with spaces, a helper function has been written to replace the spaces with "\" for ease of use.

 Contributors
 - Rahul Sajnani
 - Ajay Shrihari